Most Reverend Salvatore J. Cordileone

 Since then, he has led the faithful of San Francisco with steadfast determination.

 Search the latest from the Archbishop by topic.

 Latest from the Archbishop

-Read Archbishop’s latest homilies, op-eds, statements, memos, and more.
+Read Archbishop’s latest statements, homilies, op-eds, videos, memos, and more.

 The coat of arms

 The coat of arms of Archbishop Salvatore J. Cordileone celebrates the line of fishermen in his family.
 It presents a red crab against a silver background and a demi-lion with red claws holding a heart to honor the family name, Cordileone, which means “heart of a lion” from a literal translation of cor di leone.

 The banner at the bottom includes his motto, “In Verbo Tuo,” translated, “At Your Word,” recalling the Gospel story of the apostles casting their nets at the Lord’s urging after fishing all night and catching nothing.
 Peter lets down the net on the strength of Christ’s command.
 “And Simon answered: ‘Master, we toiled all night and took nothing!
 But at your word I will let down the nets.”
 (Luke 5:5)

 The Archbishop’s Circle consists of over eighty households representing about 110 individuals.
 Circle members support special programs identified by Archbishop Cordileone.
 Without the support of the Circle members, these initiatives would not be funded.